 Vegan bacon bits recipe.
 Crunchy and smokey with a hint of sweetness.
 Easy to make in 10 minutes.
 Add extra flavor to your baked potato or salads.
 Made with textured vegetable protein or TVP

-- super easy and quick
+- super easy, quick and vegan

 - great to top on baked potatoes

-- smokey and slightly sweet
+- crunchy, smokey and slightly sweet

 I love how this recipe uses simple ingredients that your taste buds will love.

 - Textured vegetable protein - These can be found in a health food stores or ordered online.
 I'll talk more about what it is later on.

 - Liquid smoke - This is often added to vegetarian meat dishes to give that smoky flavor.
 This can be found in the bbq and sauce section of your grocery store.
 Or ordered online.